This week’s FreightWaves Supply Chain Pricing Power Index: 25 (Shippers)

 The chart above shows the spread between the NTIL and dry van contract rates, revealing the index has fallen to all-time lows in the data set, which dates to early 2019.
 Throughout that year, contract rates exceeded spot rates, leading to a record number of bankruptcies in the space.
 Once COVID-19 spread, spot rates reacted quickly, rising to record highs seemingly weekly, while contract rates slowly crept higher throughout 2021.

 The FreightWaves Trusted Rate Assessment Consortium (TRAC) spot rate from Los Angeles to Dallas, arguably one of the densest freight lanes in the country, continues to distance itself from April’s floor.
-Over the past week, the TRAC rate rose 4 cents per mile to $2.15 — still a distance from its year-to-date high of $2.39.
-The NTID, which has ticked down to $2.29, is handily outpacing rates from Los Angeles to Dallas.
+Over the past week, the TRAC rate rose 3 cents per mile to $2.11 — still a distance from its year-to-date high of $2.39.
+The NTID, which has stabilized around $2.31, is handily outpacing rates from Los Angeles to Dallas.

-On the East Coast, especially out of Atlanta, rates have come down a bit but are still outpacing the NTID.
-The FreightWaves TRAC rate from Atlanta to Philadelphia fell 3 cents per mile w/w to $2.64.
-After a bull run that started at the end of April, this lane has been plateauing above the national average, which is making north-to-south lanes in the East far more attractive than West Coast alternatives.
+On the East Coast, especially out of Atlanta, rates continue to rally, outpacing the NTID.
+The FreightWaves TRAC rate from Atlanta to Philadelphia rose 2 cents per mile w/w to $2.67.
+After a bull run that started at the end of April, these rates have been plateauing above the national average, which is making north-to-south lanes in the East far more attractive than West Coast alternatives.

 For more information on FreightWaves’ research, please contact Michael Rudolph at [email protected] or Tony Mulvey at [email protected].